ABOUT US | PRODUCTS | LIBRARY | PARTNERS | SUPPORT | NEWS | DOWNLOADS | ORDER | CONTACT

 Mass Storage

-Allows you to connect a USB flash disk (thumb drive), USB hard disk, USB card reader, or USB floppy drive.
+Allows connecting a USB flash disk (thumb drive), USB hard disk, USB card reader, or USB floppy drive.
 It also supports devices with multiple logical units, such as some USB card readers and thumb drives. smxFS is already interfaced to this driver.
 It is very easy to interface another file system to it, if desired.

 su_MStorIO(buf_ptr, first_sector, num_sectors, reading)